MKarmanto/Expenses/README.md

 ### General Project

 Most of us want to know where our money goes.
 Here is a tool to keep track of all the expenses.
+The project focused on backend, but frontend was done as bonus.
 You can find the frontend test version online at www.matiaskarmanto.com, which impliments some, but not all the features of the API.
 The server is up at Render.com, so might take a while to start it.
 Be patient :)